 P. (Pablo) Valdivia Martin, Prof

 His research deals primarily with the "Humanities", "Social Sciences", "Communication", "Computational Literary Studies", "Cultural Analytics" and "Technology", and the notions of "Culture, Literature and Crisis" from a multidisciplinary transnational perspective.
 He is an expert on "Cultural Narratives" and "Conceptual Metaphors".
 He carries out multidisciplinary research with particular emphasis on Digital Humanities, Artificial Intelligence, University Innovation, Data Science, Applied Physics, Social Sciences and Cognitive Sciences.

-Currently, Valdivia supervises more than 12 PhD research projects.
+Currently, Valdivia supervises 10 PhD and 3 Postdoc research projects.

 Current PhD Supervision